 Lactose intolerance is a set of symptoms caused by the body’s inability to digest lactose properly.

 Lactose is a naturally occurring sugar found in dairy foods.
-It is broken down or digested by an enzyme in our body called lactase and ends up in the bloodstream as glucose (another type of sugar).
+It is digested – or broken down by - an enzyme in our body called lactase.

-People with lactose intolerance either don’t have enough of the lactase enzyme to properly digest the lactose sugar, or they might have inflammation of the gut which causes temporary lactose intolerance.
-The undigested lactose sugar travels in the digestive tract to the large intestine where it attracts water and is fermented by the gut bacteria that live there.
-The undigested lactose may cause symptoms including:
+People with lactose intolerance either don’t have enough lactase to properly digest lactose, or they might have inflammation of the gut which causes temporary lactose intolerance.
+When lactose isn’t digested, it travels through the digestive tract to the large intestine.
+There, it attracts water and is fermented by the gut bacteria that live there.
+This may cause symptoms including:

-These symptoms can be related to many other conditions.
-It’s a good idea to discuss your symptoms with a GP before reducing or removing lactose from your diet.
+However, these symptoms can also be related to many other conditions.
+It’s a good idea to discuss your symptoms with your GP before reducing or removing lactose from your diet.

 Causes of lactose intolerance